WPaczula/JS-fundamentals/03-create-object-and-get-their-properties/README.md

 ## Examples

-Uhh that was kind of long wasn't it, to remember it better you can do some [exercises 🐨]()
+Uhh that was kind of long wasn't it, to remember it better you can do some exercises in `index.js` file 🐨